Ramzi Yousef: Arrest, conviction and prison life

 You weren't seeking conversions.
 The only thing you wanted to do was to cause death.
 Your God is not Allah.
 You worship death and destruction.
 What you do, you do not for Allah; you do it only to satisfy your own twisted sense of ego.

 You would have others believe that you are a soldier, but the attacks on civilization for which you stand convicted here were sneak attacks which sought to kill and maim totally innocent people ...

 You, Ramzi Yousef, came to this country pretending to be an Islamic fundamentalist, but you cared little or nothing for Islam or the faith of the Muslims.
 Rather, you adored not Allah, but the evil that you yourself have become.
 And I must say that as an apostle of evil, you have been most effective.

 Yousef is held at the high-security Supermax prison ADX Florence in Florence, Colorado.
 The handcuffs Ramzi Yousef wore when he was captured in Pakistan are displayed at the FBI Museum in Washington, D.C.
-His Federal Prisoner number is: 03911–000.
+His Federal Prisoner number is 03911–000.

 Connection to Osama bin Laden

-In 1997, Osama bin Laden said during an interview that he did not know Yousef, but claimed to know Khalid Sheikh Mohammed, who is the mastermind behind the September 11, 2001 attacks and Yousef's uncle.
+In 1997, Osama bin Laden said during an interview that he did not know Yousef, but claimed to know Khalid Sheikh Mohammed, who is the mastermind behind the September 11, 2001 attacks as well as Yousef's uncle.
 According to the 9/11 Commission, Khalid Sheikh Mohammed said under interrogation that "Yousef was not a member of al-Qaeda and that Yousef never met bin Laden."
 Some authors, however, have made note of a stronger link between Yousef and bin Laden.